cyclica/deriver/contrib/publication/README.md

-dme for replicating the results from "Assessing Methods and Obstacles in Chemical Space Exploration"!
+Welcome to the readme for replicating the results from "Assessing Methods and Obstacles in Chemical Space Exploration"!

 ## Getting Started
 To benchmark Deriver using the Guacamol framework, you will need an environment with the `guacamol` python package: